Noosa’s curious blend of hedonism and health makes it a popular holiday destination

 “I have clients who live in Noosa on the weekends but commute to Brisbane, Sydney and Melbourne for work during the week, because the benefits of two days of living here outweigh the commute.
 It is not expensive compared to other cities and you can really find a healthy balance.”

-This is an ethos you’ll also find as you wind your way west just 10 minutes to Belmondos Organic Market.
-If all the research about the health benefits of community and connection are correct, this marketplace, where communal dining is all the rage, is on the money.
+If all the research about the health benefits of community and connection are correct, the Belmondos Organic Market, where communal dining is all the rage, is on the money.
 You’ll find eight shopkeepers here, providing a European-style market experience using local Noosa produce.
 Dine on a warm beetroot and goat’s cheese tart washed down with a Noosa Cold Press Juice at Vanilla Food.
 Perch on a classic Chesterfield couch and sip organic coffee.

 Sated, amble another 10 minutes west along the Noosa-Eumundi Road and you’ll stumble on Ikatan Day Spa, snatching inspiration from Bali itself.
 Rest among these tropical surrounds and indulge in Indonesian-style massages.
 Enjoy treatments such as the two-hour Warmth of Bali package, where you are scrubbed with a chai tea blend before being wrapped and massaged from head to toe.
 The Balinese are perhaps some of the world’s finest purveyors of pampering and health and it’s no different here, where on one page of its drinks menu you can order a soothing herbal tea and, on the flip side, a fine Australian wine after you complete your treatment.